Synergizing Large Language Models and Task-specific Models for Time Series Anomaly Detection: Method

 \\ \textbf{Lemma 1.} When Assumption 1 - Assumption 3 hold, as the iteration step $T$ approaches infinity, minimizing Eq.~\ref{eq:colLoss} by stochastic gradient descent can be approximate to minimizing Eq.~\ref{eq:approLoss} by stochastic gradient descent with convergence rate $\mathbf{O}({T^{-\frac{1}{4}}})$.

 The proof of Lemma 1 is given in Appendix.~\ref{app:proofLemma1}.

 Moreover, in Theorem 2, we prove that the optimal solution of Eq.~\ref{eq:approLoss} satisfies two key properties.
 Property 1 denotes that if the anomaly degree of time slot $r$ is more serious than the one of time slot $k$, the optimal collated anomaly score of time slot $r$ is bigger than that of time slot $k$.
-Property 2 denotes that if the difference in anomaly severity between time slots $r$ and $k$ is greater than the difference between time slots $r'$ and $k'$, the difference in optimal collated anomaly scores will accurately reflect this gap. \\ \textbf{Theorem 2.} When Assumption 1 - Assumption 3 hold, the optimal solution $\hat{S}^*$ of the loss function in Eq.~\ref{eq:approLoss} satisfies the following properties. \\ \emph{Property 1.} $\forall r, \forall k$, if the ground truth $y_r>y_k$, then $\hat{S}^*_r>\hat{S}^*_k$, where $y_r$ and $y_k$ denotes the ground truth of the anomaly scores of $r^{th}$ and $k^{th}$ samples respectively, $\hat{S}^*_r$ and $\hat{S}^*_k$ are the ground truth of the anomaly scores of $r^{th}$ and $k^{th}$ samples respectively. \\ \emph{Property 2.} $\forall r, \forall k, \forall r', \forall k'$, if the ground truth $y_r-y_k>y_{r'}-y_{k'}$, then $\hat{S}^*_r-\hat{S}^*_k>\hat{S}^*_{r'}-\hat{S}^*_{k'}$.
+Property 2 denotes that if the difference in anomaly severity between time slots $r$ and $k$ is greater than the difference between time slots $r'$ and $k'$, the difference in optimal collated anomaly scores will accurately reflect this gap. \\ \textbf{Theorem 2.} When Assumption 1 - Assumption 3 hold, the optimal solution $\hat{S}^*$ of the loss function in Eq.~\ref{eq:approLoss} satisfies the following properties. \\ \emph{Property 1.} $\forall r, \forall k$, if the ground truth $y_r>y_k$, then $\hat{S}^*_r>\hat{S}^*_k$, where $y_r$ and $y_k$ denotes the ground truth of the anomaly scores of $r^{th}$ and $k^{th}$ samples respectively, $\hat{S}^*_r$ and $\hat{S}^*_k$ are the optimal solution for Eq.~\ref{eq:approLoss} of $r^{th}$ and $k^{th}$ samples respectively. \\ \emph{Property 2.} $\forall r, \forall k, \forall r', \forall k'$, if the ground truth $y_r-y_k>y_{r'}-y_{k'}$, then $\hat{S}^*_r-\hat{S}^*_k>\hat{S}^*_{r'}-\hat{S}^*_{k'}$.

 The proof of Theorem 2 is given in Appendix.~\ref{app:proofThe2}.